tpg/attache-docs/docs/started/README.md

 ![](https://img.shields.io/github/v/release/tpg/attache?style=flat-square)

 ::: warning
-Attaché requires **PHP 7.4**.
-Although there is no version requirement on the server except what is required by your application.
+Attaché requires that **PHP v7.4** is installed on your local computer.
+There is no version requirement on the server except what is required by your application.
 :::

 ## Global installation